madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 `w`<sup>`T`</sup>` x + b = 0` , where `w` is the feature vector.

+Now, the equation `w`<sup>`T`</sup>` x + b = y` is used to predict the class (`y` in the euqation) of any incoming data point.
+After substituting the param values for `w` and `x`, we can decide if the data-point belongs to the class by looking at the sign of `y`.

-To make it easier to understand, let us take the example of linearly seperable binary sets.
+To make it easier to understand, let us take the example of a binary set - with classes A and B. w can say that if the value of `y` for an incoming data point is negative, it belongs to class A. Else if the value of `y` is positive, we can classify it as B.

+We get the equation `w`<sup>`T`</sup>` x + b = 0` after a derivation which I am covering in an article on derivation for SVM.

 The goal here would be to find a hyperplane such that it splits the dataset into two classes, all while making sure that the margin is maximized.
+Once we find that optimal seperating hyperplanhe, we can predict the class of new data points.

 # Implementing SVMs in Python using scikit-learn